In this guide

 - Reform UK to win 50+ seats at next GE: 38%

-- Nigel Farage to become Conservative leader: 12% — modest probability but material possibility
+- Nigel Farage to become Conservative leader: 12% — modest but meaningful probability

 - Reform to beat Conservatives in vote share 2030: 47%